sil-lead/ACR-Illustrations-updater/README.md

 # 6) Process your images

-We need an automated process that will take each image in the `ACR-images` directory, get it all ready, and put it in the `ACR-output\processed-images` directory.
-This is what the `ACR-process-images.pl` does.
+We need an automated process that will take each image in the `images` directory, get it all ready, and put it in the `output\processed-images` directory.
+This is what the `process-images.pl` does.
 Run it by typing:
 ```
 perl process-images.pl
 ```
-For each image in `ACR-images`, `ACR-process-images.pl` does the following:
+For each image in `images`, `process-images.pl` does the following:

-* makes a png and places the new image in `/ACR-output/processed-images` using ImageMagick (unless the image is a jpg file -- jpgs are not converted to png)
+* makes a png and places the new image in `output\processed-images\` using ImageMagick (unless the image is a jpg file -- jpgs are not converted to png)
 * compresses the png file using pngut
 * pushes in metadata using ExifTool